Click here to download the Probabilistic module which supports scalable bloom and cuckoo filters.

 In this video, Guy Royse, developer advocate will explain what a Bloom filter is, how they work, and how to use one in Redis.

-Redis Modules are written in high performance C, and are able to expose their own commands and data types, as well as define how those data types get persisted.
+Redis features are written in high performance C, and are able to expose their own commands and data types, as well as define how those data types get persisted.
 This allowed us to simply create a very powerful Bloom filter module, and have it easily added to Redis.

 Getting the module and using it is very straightforward: